0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Is all that is needed to fuck up my life
 ```

+At this point, the protagonist acknowledges that the mere accusation of him trying to pull away from his abusive relationship would make him spiral further into depression and substance abuse.
+He is too terrified to admit that the longing and yearning he has for his abuser is not love, but rather has become necessary for his survival.
+He conflates this feeling of loss with the loss of control and comfort in his own life.
+Coming back from [[Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album#Part 4 “So Make it Work Tonight” | Part 4 of “wetdream”]],

-- These lines reveal that the narrator’s life is a precarious performance of worthiness, and the abuser (or the social system) holds the power to destroy it with a single word.
+- These lines reveal that the narrator’s life is a precarious performance of worthiness, and the abuse holds the power to destroy it with a single word.
 - The “fight” is not for love, but for survival
 - It is a losing battle
 - A mere accusation of him trying to pull away from the relationship from his abuser will make him spiral further into depression and self-harm.